Toolbox

 Description

 This activity comprises a comprehensive urban analysis at different scales (national, regional, local and city-wide), covering a variety of aspects related to environment, resilience, prosperity, social inclusion, etc. This activity focuses on investigating the causes of the challenges identified in previous activities, how they relate to each other and their impact on the population.
 The analysis should be aligned with the plan’s objective and the specific context.
-A key aspect for the plan development is the calculation of the projected population growth and the amount of land needed.
+A key aspect for the plan development is the demographic and density projections and the amount of densification or expansion of land needed.
 Current worldwide trends of urbanisation show that there is a strong pressure on cities in developing contexts.
 Therefore, any plan must consider the estimated demographic growth of the next 15 years and the required land to accommodate it.

 Steps